Getting Started

 • Integration time (n-bit)

-Set the measurement integration time in milliseconds for the total of an n-bit image.
-Except for 1-bit imaging, this time is divided by 2n to get the single-bit image exposure time.
-Each n-bit image is always the sum of 2n binary images (except 1-bit).
+Set the measurement integration time in micro/milliseconds for the total of an n-bit image.
+Except for 1-bit imaging, this time is divided by 2n-1 to get the single-bit image exposure time.
+Each n-bit image is always the sum of 2n-1 binary images (except 1-bit, and above 8-bit, where it is 2n-8 × 255).

 • Overlap expose/read checkbox